-La Reserva is long – nearly 7,400 yards from the back tees – but fairways are wide so you can afford to open your shoulders on the tees to aim at relatively generous fairways.
+La Reserva is long – more than 6,700 metres from the back tees – but fairways are wide so you can afford to open your shoulders on the tees to aim at relatively generous fairways.
 Greens are on the large size but it is one thing to be on the putting surface in regulation and another to avoid three putting when a long way from the pin position!
 Water features at half a dozen holes, but apart from one hole, it does not present itself as a frontal hazard.

 The European Tour returned to Sotogrande in 2014 for a new tournament that was hosted by La Reserva Golf Club.
 Some may think a waste management company sponsored the NH Collection Open, but NH Collection is, in fact, a hotel chain with around 400 properties in their global portfolio.
 Marco Crespi won the inaugural NH event, claiming his maiden European Tour title after eventually progressing through Qualifying School in 2013 at the Italian’s eleventh attempt.

 In May 2019 the club staged the inaugural La Reserva de Sotogrande Invitational (hosted by World Golf Hall-of-Famer Annika Sorenstam), which resulted in Céline Herbin claiming her second Ladies European Tour title.

 2021, La Reserva hosted the second of four stages of the Aramco Team Series

 – the first team event of its kind on any professional golf tour – when three

 female professionals team up with an amateur.
 In Sotogrande's team event Ashleigh Buhai

 led her team to victory while Alison Lee won the individual title.
 The